CD3/compudoc/README.md

 Features include:

 - Like pyptex, CompuDoc is a *text preprocessor*.
-The source file read in and a "rendered" version is written out.
+A source file is read in and a "rendered" version is written out.
-  That means that Python code is executed and replaced *before* LaTeX, Pandoc, mdSlides, etc is ran.
+  That means that Python code is executed and replaced *before* LaTeX, Pandoc, mdSlides, etc. is ran, so CompuDoc can be added unintrusively to existing projects.
 - As a preprocessor, CompuDoc can be used with all your existing tooling.
 Just run CompuDoc to produce the source file that would normally go into your pipeline.
 - Since CompuDoc works on plain text files, you can use it to add the power of Python to *any* tool that processes plain text.
 - Unlike pyptex, CompuDoc is not specific to LaTeX.
 Any text file can be rendered.
 LaTeX, Markdown, ReStructuredText, etc. can be rendered with Compudoc.